 I am currently funded by the Institute of Education Sciences to develop a web-based interface for the analysis of regression-discontinuity designs.
-A fist version has been released on CRAN (the official R server), and a web-based GUI will be released in 2018.
+An R package has been released on CRAN (the official R server), and a web-based GUI using the Shiny environment was released in 2018.

-Finally, I work on collaborative projects with applied colleagues that span different areas of developmental psychology and education.
+Finally, I work on collaborative projects with applied colleagues that span different areas of developmental psychology.

-Publications of the last two years.
-Please see CV for a complete list of publications.
+Please refer to CV for full list of publications.

 Models.
 Psychological Methods.